-At some point, when the new numbers become too many, the median and the mode quickly switch sides and jump to where the majority of the numbers are, while the mean is not so quick to abandon the initial collection (and stays in the middle for a while longer).
+At some point, when the new numbers become too many, the median and the mode switch sides and jump to where the majority of the numbers are, while the mean is not so quick to abandon the initial collection.

 Let’s dig deeper into each measure to see the root of these behaviors.